peltogle/cmpe131-team2/README.md

-# grocery_new
-# Go-Ceries (CMPE 131 Group 3)
+# ECO MARKET (CMPE 131 Group 2)
-This is a full-stack eCommerce web application for our CMPE 131 software engineering group project.
+This is a full-stack eCommerce web application for our CMPE 131 software engineering groups project.

 Group Members:
 1. Alyssa